IshJo118/GettingAndCleaningDataRepo/Codebook.md

 ## Description of abbreviations of measurements

-leading t or f is based on time or frequency measurements.
+->leading t or f is based on time or frequency measurements.

 Body = related to body movement.